 The Environmental Politics and Governance (EPG) network provides a platform for scholars studying environmental issues to present research, exchange ideas, and collaborate.
 While many EPG scholars are trained as political scientists, EPG welcomes scholars from any discipline who work on the issues of environmental politics, policy, or governance.

 EPG does not have a formal organizational structure.
 The “EPG elders,” who founded this network and regularly participate in its activities, constitute an informal international steering committee.
-EPG organizes five events: (1) the annual conference, (2) biweekly online seminars, (3) deep climate conversations, (4) the annual graduate workshop, and (5) careers.
+EPG organizes five events: (1) the annual conference, (2) biweekly online seminars, (3) deep climate conversations, and (4) careers.

 The annual conference rotates between North American and European Universities and is held typically in June or July.
 The Call for Papers is put out in October-November with the submission deadline in January.
 Each proposal is reviewed (blindly) by two members of the international steering committee.
 Based on this feedback, the local host, who acts as the program chair for the conference, constructs the program.